DreamVu/SLAM/README.md

 Once complete please reboot the system.

 ## Step 4.
 Installing Camera Data File
-The data files are delivered along with the purchase of the PAL-Mini camera.
+The data files are delivered along with the purchase of the PAL camera.
 In case you have not received them, please request for the files by filling out a [form](https://support.dreamvu.com/portal/en/newticket)

       chmod +x setup.sh
       sudo ./setup.sh

 ## Documentation
-For rest of the evaluation of the ODOA software, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vT0KGrxAZAFmHouoZ9KqdyIKfMxm8D2guiUmzQXzTD3PZFb8kEgWr40M-RvbwUUU-mBssBwHZWi3ZqH/pub)
+For rest of the evaluation of the SLAM software, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vTkVh8fdDUcFPjEnIlgoYYGmfGXxehH17zJg5YPMLCTwIfoWStRAKG8NxfuL8-X9wbzz_BRc3cCwRXa/pub)

 ## Support
 If you need help or more informations check our [Help Center](https://support.dreamvu.com/portal/en/home) or join our [Community](https://support.dreamvu.com/portal/en/community/dreamvu-inc).